Clean Air Markets - Monitoring Surface Water Chemistry

 Locations for the TIME and LTM Programs

-The TIME and LTM programs are designed to track changes in surface water chemistry in the four regions shown below, known to be sensitive to acid rain: New England, the Adirondack Mountains, the Northern Appalachian Plateau, and the central Appalachians.
+The TIME and LTM programs tracked changes in surface water chemistry in the four regions shown below, known to be sensitive to acid rain: New England, the Adirondack Mountains, the Northern Appalachian Plateau, and the central Appalachians.

-The TIME and LTM networks provide information on the chemistry of lakes and streams to indicate how water bodies are responding to changes in SO2 and NOx emissions.
+The LTM network provides information on the chemistry of lakes and streams to indicate how water bodies are responding to changes in SO2 and NOx emissions.

 |Region||Water Bodies Covered||% of Sites with Improving Sulfate Trend||% of Sites with Improving Nitrate Trend||% of Sites with Improving ANC Trend||% of Sites with Improving Base Cations Trend|